department-of-veterans-affairs/vets-website/content/pages/education-training/index.md

   <div class="link">
     <a href="https://ebenefits.va.gov/ebenefits/about/feature?feature=payment-history"><b>View Your VA Payment History</b></a>
-    <p>View your payment history for VA education and other benefits you may have like disability compensation and pension.</p>
+    <p>See your payment history for VA education and other benefits you may have like disability compensation and pension.</p>
   </div>

   <div class="link">
     <a href="https://vets.gov/education/gi-bill/post-9-11/ch-33-benefit"><b>Check Your Post-9/11 GI Bill Benefits</b></a>
-    <p>See how much GI Bill benefits you have left to help pay for school or training.</p>
+    <p>See how much of your GI Bill benefits you have left to help pay for school or training.</p>
   </div>

   <div class="link">